Subcontractor Costs — United Kingdom Tax Rules

 HMRC Rules

-• Payments to subcontractors who invoice you are fully deductible as a cost of your business.
+• Payments to subcontractors who provide invoices are fully deductible as a cost of your business.

-• The subcontractor must provide an invoice — cash payments without evidence are not deductible.
+• The subcontractor must provide a proper invoice — cash payments without documented evidence are very difficult to defend.

-• If you operate in the construction industry, CIS (Construction Industry Scheme) rules apply — deduct tax at source and report to HMRC.
+• If you operate in the construction industry, CIS (Construction Industry Scheme) rules apply — deduct tax at source and report to HMRC monthly.

-• Subcontractor costs reduce your taxable profit directly, unlike your own salary as a sole trader.
+• Subcontractor costs reduce your taxable profit directly as 'cost of sales' rather than overheads.

-• If you pay a subcontractor more than £1,000 in a year, keep their full invoice details including address and UTR/company number.
+• If you pay a subcontractor more than £1,000 in a year, retain their full invoice details including name, address, and UTR or company number.

 Limits

-No cap — all genuine subcontractor costs with invoices are fully deductible against trading income.
+No cap — all genuine subcontractor costs evidenced by invoices are fully deductible against trading income.

 Worked Example

 Freelance web designer Alex subcontracts a developer for £3,000 and a copywriter for £800 to complete a client project.
 Both invoice Alex.
-He claims £3,800 as subcontractor costs, reducing his taxable profit by the full amount.
+He claims £3,800 as subcontractor costs under 'cost of sales', reducing his taxable profit by the full amount.
+He retains both invoices.

 Record Keeping

-• Retain all subcontractor invoices (name, address, description of work, amount)
+• Retain all subcontractor invoices (name, address, description of work, amount, date)

-• Keep records of payment — bank transfer receipts or statements
+• Keep records of payment — bank transfer confirmations or statements

-• For CIS: keep CIS deduction statements and report monthly to HMRC
+• For CIS: keep CIS deduction statements and report monthly via HMRC's CIS online service

 Frequently Asked Questions

-Do subcontractors need to be registered as self-employed?
+Do subcontractors need to be registered as self-employed themselves?

-For your purposes, you need their invoice and evidence of payment.
+For your purposes, you need their invoice and proof of payment.
 Their own tax affairs are their responsibility.
-However, in construction CIS applies and you must verify their status with HMRC.
+However, in the construction industry, CIS applies and you must verify their registration status with HMRC before making payments — otherwise the deduction rate is 30% instead of 20%.

 Can I pay subcontractors in cash?

-You can, but you need a proper invoice and ideally a bank record.
-Cash payments without any paper trail are very difficult to support if HMRC enquires.
+You can, but you need a proper invoice and ideally a bank record or signed receipt.
+Cash payments without any paper trail are very difficult to support if HMRC investigates.
+Bank transfers are strongly preferable.

-What if the subcontractor is also a friend or family member?
+What if the subcontractor is a friend or family member?

-The payment must be genuinely commercial — i.e. paid at market rate for work actually done and evidenced by an invoice.
-HMRC scrutinises payments to connected parties.
+The payment must be genuinely commercial — paid at market rate for work actually done and evidenced by a proper invoice.
+HMRC scrutinises payments to connected parties (spouse, partner, children, siblings) and will disallow them if they appear to be income-splitting with no genuine work performed.